 RESOURCES FOR HEALTH PLANS

-The 2023 ratings were released electronically on September 15, 2023—in time for consumers to use this valuable information when they choose health plans during open enrollment.
+The 2024 ratings will be released electronically on or around September 15, 2024—in time for consumers to use this valuable information when they choose health plans during open enrollment.

 - Previous Health Plan Ratings.